onlinebydesign/taskmaster/README.md

 # taskmaster
 Distributed task runner tools.
 Designed for tasks that are idempotent.
+Uses sockets.io and is event driven.